 —The placebo can work even if the patient knows it’s a placebo.

-—-Genetics also seem to play a role.
+—-Genetics may also play a role a placebo’s effect.

 Yes, I’d love to sell obecalp in the office.
 The side effects are low, the cost is reasonable and it works!
 Ahh but it remains an ethical dilemma.
+Will you let me proceed?
+Because you’ll probably get better!